-5.2.1 Land area
+5.4.1 Land area

 Land areas that are never covered by the sea must be encoded using the feature Land Area.
+Land Area features of type surface are part of the Skin of the Earth.

 Rivers, canals, lakes, basins and docks, which are not navigable at the maximum display scale for the ENC data, must be encoded on top of Land Area or Unsurveyed Area features (see clause X.X).